tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Epic Feat

-The mana spirit can use Magic Missile as an interrupt action after it isits attacked.
+The mana spirit can use Magic Missile as an interrupt action after it is attacked.

 ---